-From the remarkable Saint-Denis in France to the Altneuschul (Old-New) Synagogue in Prague, Gothic was a style that humbled man and glorified God.
-Yet, with its innovative engineering, the style was a testament to human ingenuity.
+From the remarkable great abbey of Saint-Denis in France to the Altneuschul (Old-New) Synagogue in Prague, Gothic churches were designed to humble man and glorify God.
+Yet, with its innovative engineering, the Gothic style really was a testament to human ingenuity.

-The earliest complete Gothic structure is the ambulatory of the abbey of Saint-Denis in France.
+The earliest Gothic structure is often said to be the ambulatory of the abbey of Saint-Denis in France.
 Built between 1140 and 1144, the church became a model for most of the late 12th-century French cathedrals, including those at Chartres and Senlis.
 However, features of the Gothic style are found in earlier buildings in Normandy and elsewhere.